 Here are tips on how to match the right trim straining with your walls:

-If your walls have a warm tone, it is best to stick with a warm tone for the trim too.
+If your walls have a warm tone, the interior trim color ideas you should be considering should all be warm tones.
 Similarly, if they have a cool tone, it is best to opt for a cool trim tone.
 Staying with the same colors throughout prevents your house from looking disjointed and incoherent.
 In the case of open floor layouts, particularly where wall colors change from one room to the other, sticking with the same trim stain throughout creates a sense of cohesiveness throughout the home.

 This is more common with classical and traditional interior designs.
 Many interior designers consider using white trim as the perfect way to decorate any house’s interior.
 White trims brighten up the space when used alongside dark walls.
 They make the wall color to pop out and also lighten up the space.